-OIG Staff Complement and Fiscal Year 2021 Approved Budget
+OIG Staff Complement and Fiscal Year 2020 Approved Budget

-The OIG has an approved FY 2021 budget of \$1,536,053 that supports eleven (11) full-time equivalent (FTE) positions.
-Staffing consists of the Inspector General, Assistant Inspector General for Audit, Deputy Assistant Inspector General for Audit, OIG Counsel, OIG Criminal Investigator, three (3) Supervisory Auditors, two (2) Auditors, and an Administrative Professional.
+The OIG has an approved FY 2020 budget of \$1,572,084 that supports eleven (11) full-time equivalent (FTE) positions.
+Staffing consists of the Inspector General, Audit Director, Audit Manager, OIG Counsel, OIG Criminal Investigator, three (3) Senior Auditors, two (2) Auditors, and an Administrative Professional.
 The operating budgets displayed in the table below represent our budgeted resources for the past two fiscal years.
-The OIG experienced a decrease of \$36,031 between fiscal years 2021 and 2020 due to Commission-wide COVID-19 Pandemic budget reductions.
+The increase between fiscal year 2019 and 2020 is primarily due to the addition of three (3) FTEs and other operational needs of the OIG.

 Fiscal Year Salaries and Wages Operating Expenditures Total

-2021 \$1,332,636 \$203,418 \$1,536,053

 2020 \$1,339,644 \$232,440 \$1,572,084

+2019 \$1,098,642 \$249,500 \$1,348,142

-OIG Fraud, Waste and Abuse Activities
+OIG Fraud, Waste and Abuse Hotline

-In accordance with PUA, § 17-604(a)(1), the Inspector General may investigate mismanagement, misconduct, fraud, waste, and abuse at WSSC Water.
+In accordance with Public Utilities Article, § 17-604(a)(1), Annotated Code of Maryland, the Inspector General may investigate mismanagement, misconduct, fraud, waste, and abuse at the Commission.
 The OIG investigates allegations, complaints, and inquires originating from various sources, such as private citizens; WSSC Water employees; OIG audits and reviews; and vendors.